jmagdanz/ArcticAlaskaSubsistenceNetworks/README.md

 This study is dedicated to residents of Kaktovik, Wainwright, and Venetie who are actively engaged in subsistence—to elders whose wisdom and guidance helped with our research, to harvesters, processors, and consumers who live a subsistence way of life, and to youth for their commitment to sustaining Alaska Native cultural traditions into the future

-)**Original Project Report**
+**Original Project Report**

 Kofinas, Gary, Shauna B.  BurnSilver, James S. Magdanz, Rhian Stotts, and Marcy M. Okada.
 2016.
 Subsistence Sharing Networks and Cooperation: Kaktovik, Wainwright, and Venetie, Alaska.: Bureau of Oceans Energy Management. https://www.boem.gov/BOEM-2015-23/

-*If you use data from this repository, you must cite *The Sharing Project" and the article(s associated with specific data you use.*
+If you use data from this repository, you must cite *The Sharing Project* and the article(s) associated with specific data you use.*

 **Additional Citations**

 BurnSilver, Shauna, James Magdanz, Rhian Stotts, Matthew Berman, and Gary Kofinas.
 2016.
 Are Mixed Economies Persistent or Transitional?
 Evidence Using Social Networks from Arctic Alaska. *American Anthropologist* 118(1):121–129. http://dx.doi.org/10.1111/aman.12447

 Baggio, Jacopo A., Shauna B. BurnSilver, Alex Arenas, James S. Magdanz, Gary P. Kofinas, and Manlio De Domenico.
 2016.
 Multiplex Social Ecological Network Analysis Reveals How Social Changes Affect Community Robustness More Than Resource Depletion. *Proceedings of the National Academy of Sciences* 113(48):13708-13713. http://www.pnas.org/content/113/48/13708.abstract

 **Cooperating Organizations**